Contact Us

 Looking for help with your business’s needs?
 TaxHero got you!

-We understand that it could be a lot for online businesses, especially the newly established ones, to do their sales taxes.
-But worry not, for TaxHero’s team of experts and certified public accountants are here to take the stress of doing your taxes off your list so you can focus on building and expanding your business.
+We understand that it could be a lot for online businesses, especially the newly established ones, to handle their sales taxes.
+But worry not, for TaxHero’s team of experts and certified public accountants is here to take the stress of doing your taxes off your list so you can focus on building and expanding your business.

 You may book a time with our CEO.
-TaxHero is eager to contribute to your success by helping streamline your sales tax matters.
+TaxHero is eager to contribute to your success by helping streamline your tax compliance matters.